Please welcome guest blogger Aileen Pablo with five tips to help writers stay motivated.

 - Express yourself in a different medium.
 Can’t handle all that white space on your monitor?
 Try something else, like standing and dictating into a recorder or using voice recognition software.
 Or do something completely out of your normal element like making a video for YouTube (you don’t actually have to post it), blogging, or drawing a few pictures.

 It can also be incredibly helpful to talk to people about your ideas and try to work through your writing problems and setbacks rather than in your own head and on that painfully blank page.
 The important thing is that you don’t give up, but instead try to find different angles that get you excited about completing your work.

-About the Author: Aileen Pablo is part of the team behind Open Colleges and InformED, one of Australia’s leading providers of distance education.
+About the Author: Aileen works for Smile Tutor.
 When not working, Aileen blogs about education and career.
 She is often invited as a speaker in Personality Development Seminars in the Philippines.
-You can find her on Google+.

 Great motivators, Aileen!
 This was exactly what I needed to hear today!
 So often, it can be easy to slip into a block just by failing to employ these techniques.